-Solution Strategy Given the project challenges outlined above, our approach takes aspects of today's programming systems (e.g. MPI and OpenMP) into consideration and aims to improve and expand upon their capabilities to address the needs of Exascale computing across a range of application areas.
+Solution Strategy Given the project challenges, our approach considers aspects of today's node-level programming systems (e.g. OpenMP and Kokkos) and popular programming languages (e.g. C++ and Fortran) into consideration and aims to improve and expand upon their capabilities to address the needs of ECP.
 This allows us to attempt to strike a balance between incremental improvements to existing infrastructure along with more aggressive techniques that seeks to provide innovative solutions to help both manage risk and the ability to introduce new breakthrough technologies.

-In addition, we are working to form close working relationships with the LLVM community to help provide an impactful and longer term set of technologies to the broader computing community.
+To mitigate some aspects of risk, we are working to form close working relationships with the LLVM community to help provide an impact and longer term set of technologies to the broader computing community.
 These activities span both academic and industry collaborations.

-Recent Progress For the Kitsune compiler effort, our recent efforts have focused on supporting an infrastructure that maps multiple language constructs from Kokkos, FleCSI and OpenMP into an common intermediate representation that explicitly captures the parallel operations for analysis and optimization (this is a capability that does not exist in the mainline LLVM infrastructure).
-This parallel representation may then also be targeted to different runtime systems (not necessarily those of use by the initial programming system).
-See our most recent paper for a discussion of our overall approach [85].
-In addition, this work will be presented at the upcoming EuroLLVM workshop [86].
-We will continue to use such events to provide the larger LLVM community with updates to our lessons learned and example use cases of this technology.
+Recent Progress Our most recent efforts have focused on supporting an infrastructure that maps multiple language constructs from Kokkos, FleCSI and OpenMP into an common intermediate representation that explicitly captures the parallel operations for analysis and optimization (this is a capability that does not exist in the mainline LLVM infrastructure).
+This parallel representation may then also be targeted to different runtime systems (not necessarily those of use by the programming system used in the original source programs).
+See our most recent paper for a discussion of our overall approach [103].
+In addition, this work will be presented at the upcoming EuroLLVM workshop [104].
+We will continue to reach out to the broader LLVM community via such events to provide updates and share the lessons learned and example use cases of this technology.
+Most recently, at the US LLVM Developer's Meeting, an RFC for was released for adding parallel intrinsics to LLVM as a collaboration between LANL, MIT, ANL, Intel, and UIUC [105].